How Not to Store Your Boats & RVs: 8 Big Mistakes Broken Arrow Residents Should Avoid

 Poor airflow traps moisture inside stored vehicles.
 Consequently, mold growth, odors, and material deterioration become much more likely.

 Owners should slightly open vents or use moisture absorbers whenever possible.
 Good airflow helps protect upholstery, electronics, and wood surfaces long term.
+Additionally, ask your storage facility about ventilation options before signing up.

 8. Choosing a Broken Arrow RV Facility with Weak Security